-Referrals come from Local Co-ordination Service at Waitemata DHB.
-Clients must be 18 years of age and be receiving clinical intervention from Waitemata DHB.
+Referrals come from the Local Co-ordination Service at the Waitemata DHB.
+Clients must be 18 years of age and be receiving clinical intervention from the Waitemata DHB.
 The service has a co-ordination role, specifically in designing individual support plans for highly complex clients, often involving multiple services and providers.

-The purpose of each Package of Care is to meet individual’s needs and support m so that y can live well within environment of ir choice.
-Flexibility in service delivery is a key component responding to changing needs of client.
+The purpose of each Package of Care is to meet the individual’s needs and support them so that they can live well within the environment of their choice.
+Flexibility in service delivery is a key component responding to the changing needs of the client.

 Supported Landlord Service

-Goodwood Park Healthcare Group's Supported Landlord Service is a very low level intervention, but one that has tremendous significance.
-The lack of stable accommodation may cause poor mental health and can be one of biggest challenges facing our clients.
+Goodwood Park Healthcare Group's Supported Landlord Service is an active intervention, that has tremendous significance.
+The lack of stable accommodation may cause poor mental health and can be one of the biggest challenges facing our clients.

-Goodwood Park Healthcare Group provides quality accommodation with understanding and supportive landlords A single all inclusive charge is easier to manage for our clients.
-In addition, clients also receive support from our community teams and we regularly visit to assist in managing any issues y face.
-We have ability to refer to more intensive services if we identify a client whose wellbeing is declining.
+Goodwood Park Healthcare Group provides access to quality accommodation with understanding and supportive landlords A single all inclusive charge is easier to manage for our clients.
+In addition, clients also receive support from our community teams and we regularly visit to assist in managing any issues they face.
+We have the ability to refer to more intensive services if we identify a client whose wellbeing is declining.

-Support staff assist clients to find local community activities and services which enables m to develop long term sustainable support networks.
+Support staff assist clients to find local community activities and services which enables them to develop long term sustainable support networks.

 Carole Ritchie – Supported Landlord Service Co-ordinator